What Is HDL Cholesterol?

 Cholesterol isn't all bad.
 In fact, cholesterol is an essential fat.
 It provides stability in every cell of your body.

-To travel through the bloodstream, cholesterol has to be transported by helper molecules called lipoproteins.
+To travel through your bloodstream, cholesterol has to be transported by helper molecules called lipoproteins.
 Each lipoprotein has its own preferences for cholesterol, and each acts differently with the cholesterol it carries.

-Experts believe HDL cholesterol may act in a variety of helpful ways that tend to reduce the risk for heart disease:
+Experts believe HDL cholesterol may act in a variety of helpful ways that tend to reduce your risk for heart disease:

-- HDL cholesterol scavenges and removes LDL -- or "bad" -- cholesterol.
+- HDL cholesterol scavenges and removes low-density lipoprotein (LDL) -- or "bad" -- cholesterol.

 - HDL reduces, reuses, and recycles LDL cholesterol by transporting it to the liver where it can be reprocessed.